How To Remove Pet Urine Odor From Carpets

 In order to remove odor, you must use an enzyme product to digest the protein, particularly in urine.
-If you do not use the correct cleaning procedure, the cat or dog will locate the smell and likley defecate on the rug again.
+If you DO NOT use the correct cleaning procedure, the cat or dog will locate the smell and likely defecate on the rug again.

-Enzyme urine cleaners may be purchased at pet supply's, veterinary clinics and janitorial supply stores.
-There are many enzyme products available.
-I particularly like Nature's Miracle, which can be found at Walmart or Amazon.
+Enzymatic dog pee cleaners may be purchased at pet supply's, veterinary clinics and janitorial supply stores.
+There are many enzyme cleaning products available.
+We particularly like Nature's Miracle, which can be found at Walmart or Amazon.

-Steps to Remove Dog or Cat Urine Smells & Stains
+Steps to Get Dog or Cat Pee Out of Carpet:

-• Step 1- Absorb the Pet Stains and Odor
+• Step 1- Absorb the Pet Stains and Pee Pee

 • Step 2- Water Rinse, Repeat

 Next, apply a few ounces of water to the urine stain and absorb all of that as well.
 (Get more dry towels) Do this a few times.
 You want to rinse as much of the pet urine out of the carpet and pad as you can.
 Using a liquid Shop Vac or renting a carpet machine may be necessary to remove all the water soaked pee.